terraform-aws-modules/terraform-aws-eks/examples/fargate_profile/README.md

 # AWS EKS Cluster with Fargate profiles

-Configuration in this directory creates EKS cluster with Fargate profiles in two different ways:
+Configuration in this directory creates an AWS EKS cluster utilizing Fargate profiles.

-- Using a root module, where EKS Cluster and Fargate profiles should be created at once.
-This is the default behaviour for most users.
-- Using `modules/fargate` submodule where Fargate profiles should be attached to the existing EKS Cluster.

 ## Usage